Muscogee: British, French, and Spanish expansion

 Britain, France, and Spain all established colonies in the present-day Southeastern woodlands.
 Spain established Jesuit missions and related settlements to influence Native Americans.
 The British and the French opted for trade over conversion.
 In the 17th century, Franciscan friars in Spanish Florida built missions along Apalachee Bay.
-In 1670, English colonists from Barbados founded Charles Town (modern-day Charleston), the capital of the new colony of Carolina.
+In 1670, English colonists from Barbados founded Charles Town, modern-day Charleston, the capital of the new colony of Carolina.
 Traders from Carolina went to Muscogee settlements to exchange firearms, gunpowder, axes, glass beads, cloth and West Indian rum for white-tailed deer pelts (as part of the deerskin trade) and Indian slaves.

 The Spanish and their "mission Indians" burned most of the towns along the Chattahoochee after they welcomed Scottish explorer Henry Woodward in 1685.
 In 1690, English colonists built a trading post on the Ocmulgee River, known as Ochese-hatchee (creek), where a dozen towns relocated to escape the Spanish and acquire English goods.
 The name "Creek" most likely derived from a shortening of Ocheese Creek (the Hitchiti name for the body of water known today as the Ocmulgee River), and broadly applies to all of the Muscogee Confederacy, including the Yuchi and Natchez.

 In 1704, Irish colonial administrator James Moore led the Carolina militia and Ochese Creek and Yamasee warriors on a series of raids against Spanish missions in the Florida interior during Queen Anne's War.
 These raids captured thousands of Spanish-allied Indians, primarily Apalachee, who were sold into slavery in Carolina and the West Indies.
-A decade later, tensions between colonists and Indians in the American Southwest led to the Yamassee War of 1715–17.
+A decade later, tensions between colonists and Indians in the region led to the Yamassee War of 1715–17.

 The Ochese Creeks joined the Yamasee, burning trading posts, and raiding back-country settlers, but the revolt ran low on gunpowder and was put down by Carolinian militia and their Cherokee allies.
 The Yamasee took refuge in Spanish Florida, the Ochese Creeks fled west to the Chattahoochee.
-French Canadian explorers founded Mobile as the first capital of Louisiana in 1702, and took advantage of the war to build Fort Toulouse at the confluence of the Tallapoosa and Coosa in 1717, trading with the Alabama and Coushatta.
+In 1702, French Canadian explorers founded Mobile as the first capital of Louisiana.
+In 1717, they took advantage of the war to build Fort Toulouse at the confluence of the Tallapoosa and Coosa, trading with the Alabama and Coushatta.
 Fearing they would come under French influence, the British reopened the deerskin trade with the Lower Creeks, antagonizing the Yamasee, now allies of Spain.

 The French instigated the Upper Creeks to raid the Lower Creeks.
 In May 1718, the shrewd Emperor Brim, mico of the powerful Coweta band, invited representatives of Britain, France, and Spain to his village and, in council with Upper and Lower Creek leaders, declared a policy of Muscogee neutrality in their colonial rivalry.
-That year, the Spaniards built the presidio of San Marcos de Apalache on Apalachee Bay.
+In 1718, the Spaniards built the presidio of San Marcos de Apalache on Apalachee Bay.
 In 1721, the British built Fort King George at the mouth of the Altamaha River.
-As the three European colonial powers established themselves along the borders of Muscogee lands, the latter's strategy of neutrality allowed them to hold the balance of power.
+As the three European colonial powers established themselves along the borders of Muscogee lands, the Muscogee strategy of neutrality allowed them to hold the balance of power.